John Day Dam

-The John Day Dam is a concrete gravity run-of-the-river dam spanning the Columbia River in the northwestern United States.
+The John Day Dam is a concrete gravity dam spanning the Columbia River in the northwestern United States.
 The dam features a navigation lock plus fish ladders on both sides.
 The John Day Lock has the highest lift (at 110 ft) of any U.S. lock.
 The reservoir impounded by the dam is Lake Umatilla, and it runs 76.4 mi up the river channel to the foot of the McNary Dam.
-John Day Dam is part of the Columbia River Basin system of dams.
+The John Day Dam is part of the Columbia River Basin system of dams and was established for the purpose of generating hydroelectricity via the run-of-the-river power station.

 Location

-John Day Dam is located 28 mi east of the city of The Dalles, Oregon, and just below the mouth of the John Day River.
+The John Day Dam is located 28 mi east of the city of The Dalles, Oregon, and just below the mouth of the John Day River.
 The closest town on the Washington side is Goldendale, 20 mi north.
 The closest town on the Oregon side is Rufus.
 The dam's crest elevation is approximately 570 ft above sea level.
 It joins Sherman County, Oregon with Klickitat County, Washington, 216 mi upriver from the mouth of the Columbia near Astoria, Oregon.

 History

 Construction of the dam began in 1958 and was completed in 1971, making it the newest dam on the lower Columbia, at a total cost of US$511 million.
 The pool was filled in 1968 and a dedication ceremony was held on September 28, 1968.
 The first vessel through the new lock was the Coast Guard buoy tender USCGC Blueberry.
-John Day Dam was built and is operated by the U.S. Army Corps of Engineers.
+The John Day Dam was built by and is operated by the U.S. Army Corps of Engineers.
 The condemnation of land upstream of the dam led to the Supreme Court case United States v.
 Rands, a well-known case regarding the constitutional doctrine of navigable servitude.

-The dam's power generation capacity is 2,480,000 kW (overload capacity).
+The dam's power generation overload capacity is 2485 MW.
 Skeleton units for eventual installation of four additional generators were fitted to the powerhouse during construction, allowing for a 20% increase in output should the decision be taken to complete them.
 The dam underwent a major repair to the upper lock gate in 2010, as documented in an episode of the National Geographic Channel program World's Toughest Fixes.

-As of 2007, the 76-mile-long reservoir formed the deadliest stretch of the Columbia River for migrating young salmon.
+As of 2007, the 76 mi reservoir formed the deadliest stretch of the Columbia River for migrating young salmon.
 The reservoir is the longest lake on the Columbia that young salmon must swim on their way to the ocean.